Biswajee/Collaboration/readme.md

 ### Navigation and running

-**Django image gallery** <br>
-Visit the site on `http://127.0.0.1:8000/image_upload/` (or any other port you configured it to rum) and fill up the form.
-Click on `create` button to submit the form and visit a new link `/image_list/` to find a list of your uploaded images.

-**Uploading document and viewing using document viewer** <br>
-Visit the website on `http://127.0.0.1:8000/doc/doc_upload/`.
-Click on `Create` button to submit the form.
-The uploaded documents are displayed in a new page.
+Visit the site on `http://127.0.0.1:8000/` to get a set of button links to explore various modules of the application. `:8000` is the default port for running django server.
+Please make necessary changes if you are running the server on a different port.

 ### Directory structure